jeswin/retransmit-documentation/docs/prism/authentication.md

 ### Customize Token Verification

-By default, retransmit will simple check the existence of the JWT.
+By default, Prism will simple check the existence of the JWT.
 In many cases, you want to do more - such as whether certain roles are present.
 That can be done with the 'verify' hook.

 ```ts
 // Example 6